API Reference

 int | None

-Delete jobs that have reached a final state (succeeded or failed).
+Delete jobs that have reached a final state (succeeded, failed, cancelled, or aborted).
+By default, only considers jobs that have succeeded.

 Parameters: